Formal vs Concrete Operational

 When a child is in the concrete operational stage, he is capable of inductive reasoning.
 This means he can take a certain experience and relate it to a larger, more general principle.
 A child in the formal operational stage thinks differently because he can take a general principle and relate it to a certain experience.
 As a result, the mathematical abilities of a child in the formal operational stage are significantly more advanced than one in the concrete operational stage.

 In addition, the overall thinking of a child in the formal operational stage is much more complex than a child in the concrete operational stage.
 Once a child progresses into the formal operational stage, he has already laid down the foundations of knowledge and is building on that knowledge.
-A child in the concrete operational stage differs because he is still learning the fundamentals and laying down the foundations for later on for life milestones in learning throughout middle childhood and into their lifespan of adult life.
+A child in the concrete operational stage of cognitive development differs because he is still learning the fundamentals and laying down the foundations for later on for life milestones in learning throughout middle childhood and into their lifespan of adult life.

 Nick Mann has been a writer since 2005, focusing on home-and-garden topics.
 He has a bachelor's degree in psychology from the University of North Carolina at Asheville.